guillaumerenault/grenault.org/fr/index.rst

    :target: /en/

 |
-|

 About
 =====

 Welcome to my personal website.

 I'm a software engineer who enjoys working on problems related to computer networking, cloud computing, security and privacy.
-To get in touch with me (suggestions/edits on blog entries or for business inquiries), email me at :email:`gr@grenault.org`.
+To get in touch with me (comments on blog entries or for business inquiries), email me at :email:`gr@grenault.org`.

 The website is avaible both in |english|  `English </en/>`_ and |français| `Français </fr/>`_, click on the flag icons at the top left corner on any page to switch languages.